mrcmn/mrcmn.github.io/theory_md/hiera-example.md

 </div>

 # Example - Apache Configuration
-In this example, we'll walk through the process of removing hard coded data values from puppet code and moving them to hiera.
-We'll demonstrate how data can be consumed via multiple hiera data layers by adapting hiera data to accomdate for two nodes, running two different operating systems - RHEL and CentOS.
+In this example, we'll walk through the process of removing hard coded data values from Puppet code and moving them to Hiera.
+We'll demonstrate how data can be consumed via multiple Hiera data layers by adapting Hiera data to accomdate for two nodes, running two different operating systems - RHEL and CentOS.

-Each node will have the same puppet manifest applied however, based on the system information of the node itself, each of them will recieve slightly different configuration values.
+Each node will have the same Puppet manifest applied, however, based on the system information of the node itself, each of them will recieve slightly different configuration values.

-# Using Hiera in existing Puppet Code
+# Using Hiera in existing Puppet code

 We have a simple apache configuration below but all of the values are hardcoded within the class.
-We want to make those values dynamic by assigning them to Hiera attributes.
-Below you can find our configuration with hardcoded values:
+We want to make those values dynamic by assigning them to Hiera attributes:

 apache_web.pp